bambooforest/tono_db/README.md

     - [North America](#north-america-1)
     - [South America](#south-america-1)
     - [Papunesia](#papunesia-1)
 - [Examples from the database for the paper](#examples-from-the-database-for-the-paper)
 - [A table showing the number of cases/langauges for each type in each region](#a-table-showing-the-number-of-caseslangauges-for-each-type-in-each-region)
 - [Multiple paths to the same
   result](#multiple-paths-to-the-same-result)

+Todos:

+- syllable-count (instead of wordtype)
+- lowering, elevating, falling, rising

 # Setup